Skip to main content

 Overdrive

-- Character Specific Overdrive Bonuses: Each Character has a unique Overdrive bonus
+• Character Specific Overdrive Bonuses: Each Character has a unique Overdrive bonus.
+These are listed on the Fighter Updates page.

-A character will only be able to go into Overdrive once per game.
+When exiting Overdrive, there is a cooldown period before it can be used again.
+In Tag Team, each character on the team will only be able to go into Overdrive once per game.